vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 vim index.js
 ```

-At this point I had an `Express` project initialized, then I created an endpoint to test the hypothesis.
+At this point I had an `Express` project initialised, then I created an endpoint to test the hypothesis.

 ```js
 const express = require("express");